-Colorado uses a computer-based enrollment system, www.4honline.com, which means the forms must be filled out completely and accurately.
+Colorado uses a computer-based enrollment system, co.4honline.com, which means the forms must be filled out completely and accurately.
 Be sure to check the projects listed.
-All 4-H members must re-enroll every year, by DECEMBER 31.
-It’s a good idea to enroll as soon as possible so you and your members remain on the mailing list to receive notices of all events and activities.
-Jefferson County also have a deadline for project enrollment additions and changes in order to be eligible to participate in state and county fairs, MAY 1.
+All 4-H members must re-enroll every year, by mid-DECEMBER.
+It’s a good idea to enroll as soon as possible so you and your members remain on the e-mail distribution lists to receive notices of all events and activities.
+Jefferson County also has a deadline for project enrollment additions and changes in order to be eligible to participate in state and county fairs, MAY 1.
 Paper enrollment forms are available for families who do not have Internet access.

 After your club enrollment has been submitted to your county Extension office, you can request a membership card for each member and leader.